jac459/meta-core/README.md

 Meta must be restarted for the Update to take effect (refer to the option "Restart meta" which is described above).

 ##### Update Driver Library
-MetaCore will download the latest list of "easy to install" drivers from the meta community (drivers.manifest).
-After downloading the latest drivers.manifest metaCore will also check you local library folder, as well as the active folder to prepare information for the "Driver Library" (see above).
+MetaCore will download the latest lookup table of "easy to install" drivers from the meta community (drivers.manifest).
+After downloading the latest drivers.manifest, metaCore will also check you local library folder, as well as the active folder and prepare information for the "Driver Library" (for more details see [above]([https://github.com/jac459/meta-core#some-background-info-on-how-the-driver-library-works)).\
 Under normal circumstances this process is executed on each startup of metaCore and you dont need to ecxecute it manually.
 However for debugging it can be helpful to have this option.

-The success of this process is confirmed with "Driver Library successfully updated!" in the first line of the "Driver Library".\
-Please keep in mind, that meta needs a connection to the internet to download the latest list.
+Note: Please keep in mind, that meta needs a connection to the internet to download the lookup table.

-For advanced users: In some rare cases meta is set up in such a way that is not connected to the internet.
-In this case metaCore wont be able to download the latest drivers.manifest and also metaCore wont be able to download the listed drivers.
-However you can still make use of the "Driver Library" as the Library can show all your local driver files in "./library" and "./active".
-If your meta platform is permanently disconnected from the internet you can also go the extra step an remove the drivers.manifest from the root folder of meta.
-Doing this will cause the "Driver Library" to only list your local files.

 ##### Restart Node-Red
 MetaCore will lauch the following command to restart your Node-Red instance:\